School-Based Service Delivery in Speech-Language Pathology

 Service delivery is a dynamic process whereby changes are made to:

-• Dosage – the frequency, intensity, and duration of service
+• Dosage – the frequency, intensity, and duration of service.

-• Format – the type of session
+• Format – the type of session.

 Similar provisions are provided under Part B of IDEA for preschool and school-age students (ages 3–21 years).
 These provisions require that children with disabilities be provided with a FAPE and be educated in the least restrictive environment.
 LRE means being educated with children who do not have disabilities "to the maximum extent appropriate" to meet the specific educational needs of the student.
+See IDEA Part B: Individualized Education Programs and Eligibility for Services.

 Approaches to Service Delivery